Andrea Maida

-Andrea Maida (born 23 March 1964 in Loreo, Rovigo Italy) is a former Italian motorcycle speedway rider who is a member of Italy's national team.
+Andrea Maida (born 23 March 1964 in Loreo, Rovigo Italy) is an Italian former motorcycle speedway rider, who was a member of Italy's national team.

-Early life
+Career

-As a child prior to Speedway he started practicing skating achieving several wins in provincial and regional championships.
+As a child prior to his speedway career he started practicing skating achieving several wins in provincial and regional championships.
 Looking for more excitement, he devotes himself to karate gaining a brilliant third place in the Italian championship.
 The love for bikes without brakes begins back in 1973 when he was 9 years old and he has his first encounter with this particular motoring.